symfony/symfony-docs/reference/constraints/Bic.rst

 **type**: ``string`` **default**: ``This is not a valid Business Identifier Code (BIC).``

-The default message supplied when the value does not pass the Bic check.
+The default message supplied when the value does not pass the BIC check.

 .. include:: /reference/constraints/_payload-option.rst.inc